These frequently asked questions cover topics on everything from EERE's mission, tax credits and financial assistance to home energy and training.

 What is the Home Energy Score?

 The Home Energy Score allows a homeowner to compare their home's energy consumption to that of other homes, similar to a vehicle's mile-per-gallon rating.
-You can find more information about the program, which is currently in a pilot phase, through the Home Energy Score website.
+You can find more information about the program through the Home Energy Score website.